This tutorial shows you how to create a Loan on the XRP Ledger. A loan requires signatures from both the loan broker and the borrower to be created.

 console.log(`\n=== Adding loan broker signature ===\n`)

-const loanBrokerSignatureResult = loanBrokerSignature.result.tx_json
+const loanBrokerSigned = loanBroker.sign(loanSetTx)

-console.log(`TxnSignature: ${loanBrokerSignatureResult.TxnSignature}`)
+console.log(`TxnSignature: ${loanBrokerSignedTx.TxnSignature}`)

-console.log(`SigningPubKey: ${loanBrokerSignatureResult.SigningPubKey}\n`)
+console.log(`SigningPubKey: ${loanBrokerSignedTx.SigningPubKey}\n`)

-console.log(`Signed loanSetTx for borrower to sign over:\n${JSON.stringify(loanBrokerSignatureResult, null, 2)}`)The loan broker adds their TxnSignature and SigningPubKey to the LoanSet transaction object.
+console.log(`Signed loanSetTx for borrower to sign over:\n${JSON.stringify(loanBrokerSignedTx, null, 2)}`)The borrower (the Counterparty) signs the transaction second.
+Their TxnSignature and SigningPubKey are stored in a CounterpartySignature field, which is added to the LoanSet transaction object.

 // Borrower signs second